DavidsonLabCHOP/DavidsonLab_AAVLibraryEnrichment/README.md

 Tools for processing AAV screening data from Illumina amplicon sequencing

 This repository contains a series of bash/python/R tools for analyzing Illumina next-generation amplicon sequencing results from peptide-modified AAV screening experiments.
 The code is designed to analyze data from amplicons that contain heptamer (21 base pair) variable regions.
-Proprely formed amplicons in the Illumina FASTQ results will identified using perfect string matches.
+Properly formed amplicons in the Illumina FASTQ results will identified using perfect string matches.
 This requires that the variable region, two flanking sequences, and a Unique Molecular Identifier sequence (UMI) be at fixed locations in the amplicon.
 All of these sequences must be located on the same Read in the Illumina data.

 ---------------------
 AMPLICON FASTQ PARSER